As seen on SHOWTIME & THE TODAY SHOW

 Composer: Ted Reichman

-Original music composition over end credits: Reuben Chess and David Dawda
+Original music composition over end credits: Reuben Chess, David Dawda

 A Reel Inheritance Film Production